 When using a subnet to change the IP address and network mask value for a LIF, an IP address is allocated from the specified subnet; if the LIF’s previous IP address is from a different subnet, the IP address is returned to that subnet.

 To modify the address family of a LIF from IPv4 to IPv6, you must use the colon notation for the IPv6 address and add a new value for the

 You cannot modify the auto-configured link-local IPv6 addresses.

 Modification of a LIF that results in the LIF having no valid failover target results in a warning message.

 If a LIF that does not have a valid failover target attempts to fail over, an outage might occur.

-You can create service policies for several data and management services.
+In ONTAP 9.5, service policies are supported only for intercluster and BGP peer services.
+In ONTAP 9.6, you can create service policies for several data and management services.